Macro photography: Auxiliary lenses

+Auxiliary close-up lenses can be stacked (with an additional loss of quality) to achieve the desired magnification.
+The higher-powered lens (as indicated by a larger diopter) should be attached closer to the host lens.
+In general, when using close-up auxiliary lenses, magnification should be limited to a maximum of 1:2 and the host lens should be stopped down.

+Selective focus

 Photographers may employ view camera movements and the Scheimpflug principle to place an object close to the lens in focus, while maintaining selective background focus.
-This technique requires the use of a view camera or perspective control lens with the ability to tilt the lens with respect to the film or sensor plane.
-Lenses such as the Nikon PC-E and Canon TS-E series, the Hartblei Super-Rotator, the Schneider Super Angulon, several Lensbaby models, the Zoerk Multi Focus System, and various tilt-shift adapters for medium format, allow the use of tilt in cameras with fixed lens mounts.
+This technique requires the ability to tilt the lens with respect to the film or sensor plane.

 Traditional view cameras permit such adjustment as part of their design.
+For smaller formats, some older bellows units first released in the 1970s are equipped with a mechanical adjustment to allow tilts and shifts on the front (lens) standard, including the Nikon PB-4 and Minolta Auto Bellows III.
+Other specialized perspective control lenses such as the Nikon PC-E and Canon TS-E series, the Hartblei Super-Rotator, the Schneider Super Angulon, several Lensbaby models, the Zoerk Multi Focus System, and various tilt-shift adapters for medium format, allow the use of tilt in cameras with fixed lens mounts.